Washtucna, Washington: Geography

 Washtucna sits at the head of Washtucna Coulee, a thin but deep valley that runs west to Connell, Washington where it merges with Providence Coulee to form Esquatzel Coulee.
 Being located on the floor of the coulee, Washtucna is at relatively lower elevation than the terrain that surrounds it.
-The floor of the coulee at Washtucna is roughy 1,027 feet above sea level, but the steep walls of the coulee quickly rise to 1,600 feet above sea level in places within a mile of the city center.
+The floor of the coulee at Washtucna is roughly 1,027 feet above sea level, but the steep walls of the coulee quickly rise to 1,600 feet above sea level in places within a mile of the city center.

 Washtucna is located at the intersection of State Routes 26 and 261; about 65 mi west of Pullman, Washington, 86 mi southwest of Spokane, Washington, and 220 mi east of Seattle, Washington.
 The Columbia Plateau Trail passes through Washtucna as well.

 The Palouse River currently passes within a couple of miles to the east of Washtucna, but in geological history the river previously flowed through Washtucna down Washtucna Coulee.
 The river eventually changed into its present-day course, abandoning the coulee.
 During the Missoula Floods, the former riverbed saw water once more as flood waters scoured their way through its channel.
 That history gives the Washtucna area features that are representative of both the Channeled Scablands region which extends to the north and west and the Palouse which extends to the south and east.

 According to the United States Census Bureau, the town has a total area of 0.69 sqmi, all of it land.